 - 9.3.1 This policy identifies those sites within East Reading where development will be appropriate.
 As well as contributing to meeting the identified needs of the Borough, allocation can help provide physical regeneration of sites which are in some cases vacant or underused.
 In addition, it allows the Council to highlight the issues which need to be addressed in developing sites, set out site-specific requirements and, if necessary, plan for the provision of infrastructure. - 9.3.2 Where dwelling or floorspace figures are included alongside the allocations, these are intended as a guide, and usually reflect an indicative maximum capacity.
 They are based on an initial assessment taking into account the characteristics of each site.
 However, the capacity of sites will ultimately depend on various factors that need to be addressed at application stage, including detailed design and layout.
-The fact that a site is allocated in ER1 does not preclude the need to comply with all other policies in the local plan, including, for residential developments, the need to provide affordable housing. - 9.3.3 Where there are significant issues that will need to be addressed in any planning applications on the specific sites listed above, these are usually highlighted in the policy.
-However, it is not a guarantee that there are no other potential issues, and it does not remove the need to address the usual matters that should be dealt with on all sites.
+The fact that a site is allocated in ER1 does not preclude the need to comply with all other policies in the local plan, including, for residential developments, the need to provide affordable housing. - 9.3.3 Where there are significant issues that will need to be addressed in any planning applications on the specific sites listed above, these are usually highlighted in the policy, and usually

-- 9.3.4 On some sites identified for housing, there may be potential for community uses, such as meeting spaces, healthcare or education to be provided which have not been anticipated by this plan.
+- correspond to other policies in the Local Plan, such as EN1, EN2, or EN11-18, where more detail is set out.
+However, it is not a guarantee that there are no other potential issues, and it does not remove the need to address the usual matters that should be dealt with on all sites. - 9.3.4 On some sites identified for housing, there may be potential for community uses, such as meeting spaces, healthcare or education to be provided which have not been anticipated by this plan.
 There may also be potential for specialist housing provision for specific groups, outside the C3 dwellinghouse use class.
 This could potentially reduce the amount of housing which could be provided on specific sites.
-Depending on other policies in the plan, this can be appropriate, provided that it does not harm the chances of delivering sufficient housing to meet the targets set out in regional and/or local policy this decision will be informed by the most up -to-date housing trajectory. - 9.3.5 Sites ER1a, ER1b and ER1h potentially contain public sewers.
+Depending on other policies in the plan, this can be appropriate, provided that it does not harm the chances of delivering sufficient housing to meet the targets set out in local policy this decision will be informed by the most up-to-date housing trajectory. - 9.3.5 Sites ER1a, ER1b and ER1h potentially contain public sewers.
 If building over or close to a public sewer is agreed to by Thames Water it will need to be regulated by a 'Build over or near to' Agreement in order to protect the public sewer and/or apparatus in question.
 It may be possible for public sewers to be moved at a developer's request so as to accommodate development in accordance with Section 185 of the Water Act 1989.

-9.3.6 At the time of publication of the Draft Local Plan, a number of sites in East Reading had planning permission for ten or more dwellings or more than 1,000 sq m of employment development.
+9.3.6 At the time of publication of the Local Plan, a number of sites in East Reading in addition to the allocated sites had planning permission for ten or more dwellings or more than 1,000 sq m of employment development.
 There is not considered to be a need to identify most of these sites within a policy, as the permission establishes the principle of the development.
-Any future applications on these sites will be acceptable where they are substantially the same as the existing permission.
+Any future applications on these sites will be acceptable where they are substantially the same as the existing permission, subject to the policies in this Local Plan.
 Applications for developments will need to be considered against policies in the plan, in particular whether it would adversely impact the likelihood of meeting Reading's identified development needs.